luguoxiang/level_pgserver/README.md

 # Introduction

-LevelPgServer is simple database that support limited SQL.
+LevelPgServer is a simple database that support a limited set of SQL.

 * Use Postgress communication protocol
 * Using leveldb as storage layer, also support read only table backed by CSV file.